Clapton, London: Upper and Lower Clapton

 Clapton was a linear hamlet covering an extended roadside area.

 From the early 19th century, manorial courts distinguished the parts north and south of Lea Bridge Road as Upper and Lower Clapton, and those names soon passed into general use with Hackney Lane becoming known as Lower and Upper Clapton roads.
 In the late 19th century the stretch of road through the Clapton Common to Stamford Hill was named Clapton Common.

 The junction with Lea Bridge Road is still used to define Upper and Lower Clapton; Kenninghall Road is an extension of Lea Bridge Road and as such also provides a convenient point of reference between the two parts of Clapton.

+Clapton Cinematograph Theatre at 229 Lower Clapton Road was opened in 1910, one of the earliest purpose-built cinemas in London, established in response to the Cinematograph Act 1909.

 Clapton Park, on the eastern side of Lower Clapton, combines Victorian terraces around Chatsworth Road and the post-war Clapton Park Estate.
 In the east of this neighbourhood, terraced housing was demolished by Hackney Council and rebuilt in the 1970s, with a small shopping precinct around Gilpin Square, and is today mostly a low-rise estate.
 Chatsworth Road's market, which historically ran 4–5 days a week, was revived as a Sunday market in 2010, having closed in 1990.